Guide: How to develop an effective energy procurement strategy

 That's where a defined procurement strategy comes in.
 A must for any energy-intensive organisation, effective energy procurement can be hugely beneficial, helping to mitigate risk while easing certain operational pressures throughout your organisation.

 With an extensive marketplace offering a range of bespoke and packaged options, the variants to consider are substantial.
-We’ve assembled this guide to help develop an effective energy procurement strategy that’ll help you navigate towards the most suitable energy agreement for your business.
+We’ve assembled this guide to help you develop an effective energy procurement strategy that’ll help you navigate towards the most suitable energy agreement for your business.

 Why is an energy procurement strategy important?

-It's easy to assume that energy procurement is all about getting the best price, but it's also a matter of ensuring the product is the right fit for your organisation.
+It's easy to assume that energy procurement is simply about getting the best price, but it's also a matter of ensuring the product is the right fit for your organisation.
 By this, we mean your strategy should be one that delivers value and supports the company's strategy and risk management requirements.

-• Offer clear pricing instruction to suppliers
+• Offer clear pricing expectations to suppliers

-• Give you time to investigate or negotiate offers
+• Spend time investigating or negotiating offers

 An energy procurement strategy should evaluate relevant internal company information, its budget requirements, any legislation or policy requirements, and supply and consumption information – more on this later.